Should Chris Pay off his Mortgage?

 In his post, Chris indicated he is leaning towards Option 3 – pre-pay his mortgage as quickly as possible.

 One of Chris’s questions is whether his calculations are correct.
 I re-created Chris’s calculations.
-While I did not get his ending balances exactly, my results were within a couple of percentage points, so I suspect we made slightly different assumptions regarding either the timing of the A charge for borrowing money, most often based on a percentage of the amount owed. charges (beginning or end of month) and/or his exact mortgage balance.
+While I did not get his ending balances exactly, my results were within a couple of percentage points, so I suspect we made slightly different assumptions regarding either the timing of the interest charges (beginning or end of month) and/or his exact mortgage balance.
 I’m quite comfortable that the calculations he performed are what he intended.

 I also confirmed that increasing his payments by $2,000 or $4,000 a month shortens the time until his mortgage is fully re-paid as he indicated in his post.